home-assistant/home-assistant.io/source/_integrations/zha.markdown

 1. Finally, a **Success!** message should pop up with information that all options were successfully saved.
  - Select **Finish** to confirm.

-The migration process is complete, however, be aware that you now need to be a little patient you will not be able to control all your existing Zigbee devices until they rejoined the Zigbee network again.
-Normally, they will usually rejoin within a couple of hours, but you be able to manually accelerate the rejoin process by power-cycling your Zigbee devices that do not connect fast enough on their own.
+The migration process is complete.
+However, be aware that you will not be able to control all your existing Zigbee devices until they rejoined the Zigbee network again.
+Normally, they will rejoin within a couple of hours.
+You can accelerate the rejoin process by power-cycling your Zigbee devices.

 ## Troubleshooting